-Cash and cash equivalents comprise cash on hand and demand deposits and other short-term highly liquid investments which are readily convertible to known amounts of cash and are subject to insignificant risk of changes in value.
+Cash and cash equivalents comprise cash on hand and in bank to known amounts of cash and are subject to insignificant risk of changes in value.

 Related Party Transactions

 A related party transaction is a transfer of resources, services or obligations between the Group and a related party, regardless of whether a price is charged.
 Parties are considered related if one party has control, joint control, or significant influence over the other party in making financial and operating decisions.
 An entity that has a post-employment benefit plan for the employees and key management personnel of the Group are also considered to be related parties.
 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the instrument.